-Choosing a Franchise is YOUR Decision; no one else matters.
+Choosing a Franchise is YOUR Decision!

 “I recently went through an evaluation with a franchise placement company to get help with choosing a franchise.
 They concluded that my best franchise opportunity exists within something I have little or no interest – a retail shop.
 I feel that I have to have an interest in a business in order to be successful.
 However, the placement expert says otherwise.
 He says that I have to demonstrate leadership and place the right people within the business for me to succeed.
 Who is right?”

-You are 100% right, and this placement person 100% wrong.
+You’re 100% right, and this placement person 100% wrong.
 First, no one but you should decide which business best fits you, your personality and your needs.
 Second, to make matters worse in this case, the counselor argues with you after you express discomfort.
 Run from that kind of help.

 Franchise consultants offering “free” services to find the right franchise can make life a bit confusing.
 Their focus is on selling an opportunity that pays a commission, but you already know that nothing is free.
 The consultant receives a commission if you buy what they introduce.
 The process can be terribly unfair for inexperienced buyers.

 (Note: We charge a fee, a fair fee for expert guidance and due diligence.
 The cost of a franchise goes way beyond the “total initial investment.”
 The cost of a bad decision in franchising is life changing.
 Protect yourself.)

 There are numerous ways to conduct due diligence on franchise opportunities and they range from questioning franchisees to spending a few days immersed in the franchisor’s business.
 Quality franchise companies welcome your examination.
 In fact, you should be made to feel comfortable as you search for answers to your questions.
 If, for whatever reason, you’re sidestepped during the due diligence phase, you have most likely found a hole in the offering and this is the sign of a less than high quality opportunity.